 - Make a copy of the top sheet of the travel request form. - Complete the top section of the form entirely.
 Incomplete forms will be returned.
 Vendor # may be left blank. - Staple the original hotel itemized receipt to the back of the form.
 The receipts must be itemized to include taxes and other fees, not a receipt showing the total only. - Submit the form with receipts to your supervisor for signatures.
 This should follow the same signature path that supplemental pay would follow on your campus. - Forward/bring the signed form to the Business Office marked Attn: Business Office.
 Each employee must have his/her own form and own receipt.
 Do not use one request for multiple employees.
-Once approved, the reimbursement will be added to the employee's paycheck.
+Once approved, if there is a reimbursement due it may be forwarded or mailed to the employee.
 The amount will be treated as taxable income per IRS guidelines.
-The amount will not be subject to TRS. - 3.
-LODGING: Maximum lodging is \$100.00 per night per employee or the Comptroller's approved hotel rate for the designated metropolitan areas, whichever is less, excluding Texas Hotel Occupancy Tax.
+The amount will not be subject to TRS.

+- LODGING: Maximum lodging is \$100.00 per night per employee or the Comptroller's approved hotel rate for the designated metropolitan areas, whichever is less, excluding Texas Hotel Occupancy Tax.
 When making hotel reservations; be sure to ask for 'The State Rate' as this should allow for a discount.
-Employees staying at hotels should complete a Hotel Occupancy Tax Exemption form (attached to travel advance check) at the time of check-in in order to qualify for tax exempt status.
+Employees staying at hotels should complete a Hotel Occupancy Tax Exemption form (Attached to travel advance check).
 A Sales Tax Exemption form should be used to remove sales tax charges on the bill.
 Neither sales tax nor occupancy tax will be reimbursed by the district. - When the 1st session of the conference begins before noon, the district will allow employees to travel the day before to stay overnight for the approved conference. - The 1st session begins after lunch (12 p.m.), the district will not reimburse for an overnight stay prior to start of conference. - If the conference's last session ends after 2 p.m., then the district will allow for an overnight stay if the location is 175 miles or more.
-When the conference is within 174 miles, the employees will be required to return at the end of the day. - 4.
-MISCELLANEOUS: Original itemized receipts are required for miscellaneous expenses.
+When the conference is within 174 miles, the employees will be required to return at the end of the day. - MISCELLANEOUS: Original itemized receipts are required for miscellaneous expenses.
 These expenses will not be advanced.
 Miscellaneous expenses include the following: Registration Fees, Hotel Parking (4 people/car applies), Cab Fare, Airline Tickets, Toll Booth Fees, Business related phone calls/faxes.

-Health, Dental, and Life Insurance
+Health, Dental, and Life Insurance Policy CRD

-Policy CRD